ESP LTD RM-600 Review & Prices

 ESP LTD RM-600 Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-ESP LTD RM-600's fretboard radius compared to other guitars
+ESP LTD RM-600's fretboard radius compared to others

 This makes it more similar to Gibson guitars (12'') than Fender (9.5'').
 It's slightly flatter than most modern Gibson fretboards though, which makes it more comfortable for single notes, bendings and vibratos, but less comfortable for chords.